 Test results will be made available to the Dean of Students and/or his/her designee(s) and the Vice-President of Enrollment & Student Development, all of whom shall treat the information with confidentiality.
-If the test is positive, Dean of Students or his/her designee will notify the student, and A violation is defined as any one of the following:
+If the test is positive, Dean of Students or his/her designee will notify the student, and the student will be asked to notify his/her parent(s).
+If the student chooses not to notify his/her parents, the Dean of Students may do so at his/her discretion.

+A violation is defined as any one of the following: